zarf-dev/zarf/packages/README.md

 ### Logging PGL

 The Logging PGL package deploys the Promtail Grafana & Loki stack which aggreates logs from different containers and presents them in a web dashboard.
+This is useful as a quick way to get logging into a cluster when you otherwise wouldn't be bringing over a logging stack.

 _usage_